What counts as a meld

 This online Gin Rummy game keeps the table readable.
 It counts your deadwood, shows the best meld it can find, highlights discard choices, and lets you knock when your deadwood is low enough.
 If your hand reaches zero deadwood, you go gin and earn a bonus.

 Gin Rummy is the definitive two-player rummy.
 Hands stay hidden until the end, every draw forces a real choice, and the knock decision — cash in a small lead now or hold out for gin — gives the game its tension.
-New players can start with the rules page for melds, deadwood values, and scoring, then use the strategy guide to sharpen draw choices and knock timing.
+Half of gin skill is card play; the other half is counting.
+If you want to drill the arithmetic on its own, the deadwood calculator lets you tally any set of unmatched cards and see instantly whether the hand is knock-eligible.

-Knock
+Knock limit

-Gin
+Gin bonus

 A set is three or four cards of the same rank.
 A run is three or more consecutive cards in the same suit.
 Cards in melds do not count against your deadwood.